Kafka Producer

 Raw_Log_Key payloadkey

-Fluent Bit supports authentication to Amazon MSK (Managed Streaming for Apache Kafka) clusters using AWS IAM for the Kafka output plugin.
-This allows you to securely send data to MSK brokers with AWS credentials, leveraging IAM roles and policies for access control.
+Fluent Bit 4.0.4 and later supports authentication to Amazon MSK (Managed Streaming for Apache Kafka) clusters using AWS IAM for the Kafka output plugin.
+This lets you securely send data to MSK brokers with AWS credentials, leveraging IAM roles and policies for access control.

 Prerequisites